-The comprehensive examination route requires the successful completion of a comprehensive examination that evaluates a candidate's knowledge of theory, research, and practice in his/ her field of study.
+The comprehensive examination route requires the successful completion of a comprehensive examination that evaluates a candidate's knowledge of theory, research, and practice in his/her field of study.
 This program route is designed to enhance and reinforce a student's knowledge of both theory and practice, as well as their interrelationship.
-The comprehensive examination route requires the successful completion of a minimum of 32 credit hours and a maximum of 38 credit hours of graduate course credit in the Multidisciplinary Leadership specialization, or a minimum of 37 credit hours in the Counselling specialization.
-This credit must include a minimum of 29 credit hours of graduate course work in the Multidisciplinary Leadership specialization or a minimum of 35 credit hours in the Counselling specialization, and 3 credit hours awarded upon the successful completion of a written comprehensive examination.
+The comprehensive examination route requires the successful completion of a minimum of 31 credit hours graduate course credit in the Multidisciplinary Leadership specialization, a minimum of 40 credit hours in the Counselling specialization, or a minimum of 31 credit hours in the Special Education specialization.
+This requirement must include a minimum of 28 credit hours of graduate course work in the Multidisciplinary Leadership specialization, a minimum of 37 credit hours in the Counselling specialization, or a minimum of 28 credit hours in the Special Education specialization, and three (3) credit hours awarded upon the successful completion of a written comprehensive examination.